Tompot blenny: Breeding

 Tompot blennies spawn in March to May the males mate with a number of females and guards their eggs.
 The eggs are demersal and like those of all blennies they stick to the substrate by a filamentous adhesive patch.
 The male guards the eggs until the larvae hatch, usually about a month after laying.
 The males defend their territories from other males and often fight each other, frequently receiving injuries.
 When breeding the males develop pale cauliflower like glands on their anal fins which are believed to play a role in attracting females and in cleaning the eggs.

 Name

 The specific name was first used by Francis Willughby in 1688 after he had observed these blennies in Venice and heard them called gatto ruggine which he translated as "rusty cat" or "rust colour", although he was afraid that he did not fully understand the name.
 However the actual name is gatto rusola or gotto rosula which is a local name for blennies in general along the Adriatic coast of Italy and which is a diminutive of gotto roso meaning "thick throat".

-Miscellany

-In the mid-1990s there was a minor acoustic indie-folk band called Tompot Blenny, who released a few E.P.s in the 1990s and a full album called Found under Blankets in 2000.